THIS UNIT

 This one-day lesson examines eight contemporary elements of Texas culture that originated during the Spanish Colonial Era.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will make a list of anything they recognize as being popular or common in Texas society today.
-Students will then consider if any might be related to the Spanish Colonial Era and provide a suggestion of how they might be related.
-In this exit ticket, students will fill in the blanks in a paragraph that explains and summarizes four of the items from the lesson.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit ticket on the back.
-Flashcards This printable material is a one-page, front-and-back set of flashcards that provide the title of one element of contemporary Texas culture, an image of the element, and a description of its origins in the Spanish Colonial Era.
-Grade Level Work In this printable assignment, students will examine and record information on 4 of the 8 flashcards and answer short, constructed response questions with sentence stems provided assessing their prior and newly acquired knowledge.
-Foundation Work In this printable assignment, students will examine and record information on 3 of the 8 flashcards with word banks provided to assist in recording information on their chart.
-They answer short, constructed response questions with sentence stems and word banks provided assessing their prior and newly acquired knowledge.
-Advanced Work In this printable assignment, students will examine and record information on 6 of the 8 flashcards and answer short, constructed response questions assessing their prior and newly acquired knowledge.
+Indigenous people Conquistadors Vaqueros Tejanos San Antonio Acequias (aqueducts) Frescoes Tortillas Tejano music Rodeos Haciendas Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will make list anything recognize popular common Texas society today.
+Students will consider might related Spanish Colonial Era provide suggestion might related.
+In exit ticket, students will fill blanks paragraph explains summarizes four items lesson.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticket back.
+Flashcards This printable material one-page, front-and-back set flashcards provide title one element contemporary Texas culture, image element, description origins Spanish Colonial Era.
+Grade Level Work In printable assignment, students will examine record information 4 8 flashcards answer short, constructed response questions sentence stems provided assessing prior newly acquired knowledge.
+Foundation Work In printable assignment, students will examine record information 3 8 flashcards word banks provided assist recording information chart.
+They answer short, constructed response questions sentence stems word banks provided assessing prior newly acquired knowledge.
+Advanced Work In printable assignment, students will examine record information 6 8 flashcards answer short, constructed response questions assessing prior newly acquired knowledge.

 Unit Plan # 8 45 min untlbs people ethnic groups american indians keywrd people ethnic groups hispanics tejanos 718C 720B 722B 722C